GilOliveira/schemadotorg/modules/schemadotorg_report/README.md

 Configuration
 -------------

-- Go to Schema.org report references settings page.
+- Go to the Schema.org report references settings page.
   (@see /admin/config/search/schemadotorg/settings/references)
 - Enter links to general information about Schema.org.
 - Enter links to specific issues/discussions about Schema.org types.